-- 1. Identify the topic of the seminar appropriate to the domain - 2.
-Perform literature survey - 3.
-Understand the ppt and report preparation techniques - 1.
-Students have to present the seminar on a chosen topic. - 2.
-There should be no repetition/duplication of topics among the students. - 3.
-Students have to submit the reports of their seminar well before the presentation of seminar. - 4.
-Departmental seminar Evaluation Committee (DSEC) shall evaluate the seminar. - 5.
-No SEE for this subject.
+This Course will enable students to: 1.
+Identify the topic of the seminar appropriate to the domain 2.
+Perform literature survey 3.
+Understand the ppt and report preparation techniques

+1. Students have to present the seminar on a chosen topic.
+2. There should be no repetition/duplication of topics among the students.
+3. Students have to submit the reports of their seminar well before the presentation of seminar.
+4. Departmental seminar Evaluation Committee (DSEC) shall evaluate the seminar.
+5. No SEE for this subject.

-- CO1.
-Perform the literature survey through standard referrals and select the relevant topic that is in synchrony with recent trends in information technology. - CO2.
-Gain an understanding of advanced methodologies in the chosen field, including theory, and interdisciplinary approaches. - CO3.
-Prepare a visual presentation depicting the synthesis of the topic with required illustrations, interpretations and clear elaboration of the information gathered and to provide valid conclusions. - CO4.
-Make an oral presentation effectively among the peers and computing community. - CO5.
+After the completion of this course, students will be able to: CO1.
+Perform the literature survey through standard referrals and select the relevant topic that is in synchrony with recent trends in information technology.
+CO2.
+Gain an understanding of advanced methodologies in the chosen field, including theory, and interdisciplinary approaches.
+CO3.
+Prepare a visual presentation depicting the synthesis of the topic with required illustrations, interpretations and clear elaboration of the information gathered and to provide valid conclusions.
+CO4.
+Make an oral presentation effectively among the peers and computing community.
+CO5.
 Demonstrate through short written seminar report the ability to comprehend and summarize.